evanx/redishub/README.md

 RedisHub is <i>a highly-available web database.</i> It's fast because it's a RAM database, using Redis.
 It's for everyone because its easy to store text, numbers, JSON, lists, sets and sorted sets, with more to come e.g. geographical data courtesy of Redis 3.2.
 It's a web database, because it's accessed via HTTPS.
 And it's highly available via Redis Cluster, published via CloudFlare CDN.

-The pricing model is a 50c per month for 50MB RAM e.g. a million records, if they average 50 characters each.
-But it's free for up to 10MB e.g. store a 250k records averaging 40 bytes each, on us.
+The pricing model is a 50c per month for 30MB RAM e.g. a million records, if they were to average 30 characters each.
+But 10MB is free e.g. store 250k records averaging 40 characters each, on us.

-So sign up and imagine some cool use cases for storing data in memory in the cloud.
+So sign up and imagine some cool use cases for storing hot data in memory in the cloud, accessed via HTTP requests, and published via CDN.

+Any of your keyspaces can be public, secretly shared or private.
+Private keyspaces are accessed via authorised client certs only.
+Open keyspaces have a randomly-generated name that you can keep secret, or share.

 Try it for fun: https://demo.redishub.com/create-ephemeral